-The Multiplet) button is intended for introduction of Gaussian curves in the region of the Peak window for multiplets (several merged or unresolved peaks).
+The (Multiplet) button is intended for introduction of Gaussian curves in the region of the Peak window for multiplets (several merged or unresolved peaks).
 To conduct such a processing, the user should put markers in approximate positions, where the peak centroid can be found.
 Such function allows describing a multiplet containing no more than 3 peaks.
 Put markers with a double click in the centroid region.
-Then press M and a calculation will be performed.
+Then press and a calculation will be performed.
 The result will be displayed in a window similar to that displayed on Fig.25.
-In case of incorrect modelling of the describing curve, the user should reset markers and the plotted graph with M, mark then once again.
+In case of incorrect modelling of the describing curve, the user should reset markers and the plotted graph with A, mark then once again.

-The Multiplet with high resolution) button has the same intention as Multiplet with high resolution) button has the same intention as Multiplet with high resolution (for example, peaks received on extra-pure Germanium spectrometers, etc.).
+The (Multiplet with high resolution) button has the same intention as however, it is more fit for describing peaks with high resolution (for example, peaks received on extra-pure Germanium spectrometers, etc.).
 The function describing each peak has two parts - the Gaussian part and the so-called left exponential edge.
 The distance in channels from the centroid to the left, where the exponential part starts is the 'Left edge' (see Fig.25).

-For a better adjustment, by pressing M again, you can improve adjustment of the describing curve to experimental values.
+For a better adjustment, by pressing Magain, you can improve adjustment of the describing curve to experimental values.